gee-jay-bee/docker-deconz-rest-plugin-test/README.md

 Arguments:
 * PLUGIN_REPOSITORY (optional, default: https://github.com/dresden-elektronik/deconz-rest-plugin.git) - If you are testing a fork, just set it to your repository.
 * PLUGIN_GIT_COMMIT (optional, default: master) - In the repository mentioned in PLUGIN_REPOSITORY, which commit do you want to test?
 Here is where you put the commit hash.
+* MARTHOC_DECONZ_IMAGE_TAG (optional, default: latest) - Which marthoc/deconz tag is the target for injection.
+* DECONZ_PACKAGE_SUFFIX (optional, default: -beta) - Which deconz/deconz-dev package to use for building the REST plugin?
+Use "" to use last stable package, "-beta" for latest bleeding edge.

 Once built, you can run it exactly the same way as you would run a [marthoc/deconz](https://github.com/marthoc/docker-deconz) image - just replace the image name with `my-deconz-image`.